 Probably not two weeks could pass when, as a kid, I wasn’t served some form of sweet potato or yam at the dinner table.
 Usually, it was Nana, my paternal grandmother, on Sunday, serving her renown sweet potato pie, or a stewed, stove top yam dish; ofttimes my mother lovingly baked them unadorned, their star power unspoiled by an inferior supporting cast.

-A few years ago my brother took a DNA test to uncover the origin of our DNA.
+A few years ago my brother took a DNA test to uncover our familial origins.
 Because men have the XY chromosome, researchers can trace both their matrilineal and patrilineal lines.
 I sensed we were distinctive and I was correct – my mother’s, mother’s mother’s, mother’s, mother (give or take a generation) was Igbo from the southern portion of Nigeria.

 Sweet Potato Casserole

 1/2 Cup Organic Agave Syrup or Raw Sugar

 1/4 tsp Real Salt

 3/4 Cup Organic Half & Half